demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-edit-mapping-of-user-group

 ***
-Edit a mapping of a user group.
+Edit a mapping of a user group

 #### Base Command